dropbox/SwiftyDropbox/README.md

 The `DropboxClient` (or `DropboxTeamClient`) is then used to make all of the desired API calls.

-* call `unlinkClients` to logout Dropbox user and clear all access tokens
+* On `DropboxClientsManager`, call `unlinkClients` to logout Dropbox user and clear all access tokens

 #### Multiple Dropbox user case